We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 While you should take extra care in applying sunscreen immediately after laser hair removal, you can protect your skin year-round by making it a part of your daily skin care routine.

 Shopping for the right laser hair removal device goes beyond simply looking for the best reviews.
 You’ll want to make sure that a prospective device has the following:

-- Flash capacity.
-This refers to the capacity of IPL or laser wavelength.
-So, the higher the number, the longer the device is expected to last.
+- Flash capacity: This refers to the capacity of IPL or laser wavelength.
+The higher the number, the longer the device is expected to last.

 Laser hair removal results are more predictable when done by a dermatologist.
 The FDA doesn’t regulate at-home laser hair removal devices, so the results and safety aren’t guaranteed.

 There also aren’t enough clinical studies available to prove that at-home lasers are more effective than hair removal at a dermatologist’s office.

 Other safety considerations involve your natural skin tone and hair color.
 Laser hair removal tends to work best on people with light skin tones and dark hair.